jacksu/zeppelinhub-documentation/docs/zeppelin_integration.md

 <img src="../img/after_add_instance.png" width="30%" height="30%" style="box-shadow: 7px 7px 15px #999999;"/>

-You may want to edit the instance name or delete it from the list.
-If so, go to **Setting** page ( click gear button at the top ) and check **Manage Instance** tab.
-For the further details, refer to [Managing your Zeppelin Instance](zeppelin_instances.md) section in ZeppelinHub documenation.
+After adding a new instance, you can manage your instances **Manage Instances** tab in the **Setting** page ( click a gear button at the top ).
+In this page, you can edit your instances name or delete the instances from the list.
+But be carefull.
+When deleting an Zeppelin instance in the list, it implies that you no longer want to syncronize that Zeppelin instance with ZeppelinHub.
+So it will also remove all notebooks related to this instance from ZeppelinHub.

 <img src="../img/manage_instance.png" width="100%" height="100%" style="box-shadow: 7px 7px 15px #999999;"/>